 One pediatric pulmonologist says she’s never seen so many vaping-related illnesses in such a short time.

-Severe lung disease associated with e-cigarettes—also called vaping—has reached epidemic proportions: the Centers for Disease Control and Prevention (CDC) confirms 530 cases of lung injury reported from 38 states and one U.S. territory, including seven fatalities.
+Severe lung disease associated with e-cigarettes—also called vaping—has reached epidemic proportions: the Centers for Disease Control and Prevention (CDC) confirms 2,172 cases of lung injury reported by 49 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+42 deaths have been confirmed.
 The CDC is investigating the outbreak and providing information for health care providers scrambling to keep up with the mounting illnesses.

 Children’s Hospitals Today spoke with Melodi Pirzada, M.D., chief of pediatric pulmonology at NYU Winthrop Hospital in Mineola, New York, to discuss what she’s seeing on the front lines of this epidemic and how she and her team are treating its patients.